CS-DS-125/125book/py4e_rst/01-intro.rst

 -  These days, most computers also have a *Network Connection* to retrieve information over a network.
-We can think of the network as a very slow place to store and retrieve data that might not always be “up”.
+We can think of the network as a very slow place to store and retrieve data that might not always be "up".
 So in a sense, the network is a slower and at times unreliable form of *Secondary Memory*.

 While most of the detail of how these components work is best left to